Measles outbreak surging in Italy

 Story highlights

-- They are two of many industrialized countries experiencing outbreaks this year
+- Many industrialized countries are experiencing outbreaks this year

-- Experts blame a decrease in public confidence in vaccines fueled by influential leaders
+- Experts blame a decrease in public confidence in vaccines, fueled by influential leaders

 (CNN)An outbreak of measles is spreading across Italy, with more than 1,600 cases of the disease reported in 2017, across 19 of the country's 21 regions.